Should I test all setters and getters? What about testing code that I don’t own? Should I use pure TDD without skipping any steps?

-We find this kind of silly questions in software projects when your boss asks you how much time you need to complete some feature.
+We can often find these silly questions crop up in software projects when your boss asks you how much time you need to complete a particular feature.

 What would your answer be?

-You can tell her that you need to analyze similarly features previously developed in order to give an accurate answer.
+You can tell her that you need to analyze similar features previously developed in order to give a more accurate answer.

 However, the answer should be: “I need all the time in the world”.

-Then, she would probably tell you: “I’ll give you 3 months”.
+Then, she will probably tell you: “I’ll give you 3 months”.